starvirusAL/-TowerDefence/README.md

-• This project is about Tower defence.
+• This project is about Tower defence..

 • The game was created on UNITY with adding assets from assetStore type: SkyBox.